Welcome to Paprika Recipe Manager!

 |Meal Types||Click Customize... to add, remove, change and reorder the existing meal types.
 You can also associate a color and a time with each meal type.|

-Paprika Cloud Sync will automatically back up your recipes, categories, bookmarks, groceries, and meals to our cloud servers, ensuring that your recipe collection is always safely backed up.
+Paprika Cloud Sync is an automated backup and syncing service for your recipe collection.
+It will automatically upload your recipes, categories, grocery lists, pantry, meals, and other data to our cloud servers, ensuring your data is safely backed up.

 Paprika Cloud Sync can be accessed by pressing the Sync button in the left side panel.
 It can also be accessed via the